How to Cancel Your GEICO Car Insurance Policy in 5 Easy Steps

 GEICO’s automated system may ask you for information such as your date of birth, your phone number, your Social Security number, and the state your vehicle is in.
 You may also need to provide your GEICO policy number.
 The agent will ask for the cancellation date, which should coincide with your new policy date if you’re switching insurers.

-There isn’t a cancellation fee, but North Carolina drivers may be charged based on something called a “short-rate premium calculation,” which is a refund you might receive if you paid in full and are canceling before your policy ends.
+There isn’t a cancellation fee, but North Carolina may charge drivers based on something called a “short-rate premium calculation,” which is a refund you might receive if you paid in full and are canceling before your policy ends.

 Before you hang up, ask the licensed agent how you’ll receive your cancellation confirmation.
 You may receive it by email, by mail, or both.
-Receiving the information is important since it will provide the cancellation date and may include any refund amount.
+Receiving this is important since it’ll provide the cancellation date and may include any refund amount.

-If you have automatic payments set up, ask how to cancel it to avoid being charged.
-The cancellation process is usually quick and can take effect as soon as the following business day.
+If you have automatic payments set up, ask the representative how to cancel it to avoid another payment coming out.
+The cancellation process is usually quick over the phone (typically less than 10 minutes) and can take effect as soon as the following business day.

 When to Cancel Your Car Insurance Policy